Tina Dupuy is a native New Yorker born in exile.

-Tina’s life long ambition of being a paleontologist was thwarted by the siren call of freelance journalism.
+Tina’s life long ambition of being a paleontologist was thwarted by the siren song of freelance journalism.

 Sometimes a comedian, sometimes a reporter—always a wedge-issue enthusiast and devout skeptic—Tina is an award-winning writer and investigative journalist.
 A portion of her yet to be published memoir was featured on This American Life‘s episode #539 “The Leap.”
 She has appeared on MSNBC and BBC; and radio shows like KCRW’s To The Point and the nationally syndicated Stephanie Miller Show.
 She has written for Mother Jones, The Atlantic, Skeptic, Fast Company, LA Weekly and Los Angeles Times among many others.
 She’s a host at SiriusXM’s Progress channel 127.

 A (somewhat) complete list of the newspapers her column appears in is here.